python-cffi/cffi/doc/source/cdef.rst

 * Finally, you can (but don't have to) use CFFI's **Distutils** or **Setuptools integration** when writing a ``setup.py``.
-For Distutils (only in out-of-line API mode):
+For Distutils (only in out-of-line API mode; deprecated since Python 3.10):

   .. code-block:: python